Urban planning graduates play a key role in managing and developing the places we live in to make them safer, more

-You need to keep up to date with current planning, built environment and wider environmental issues if you want to pursue a career in planning.
+If you want to pursue a career in planning you'll need to keep up to date with current planning, built environment and wider environmental issues.
 You also need to be able to express a passion for making better places.

-Make the most of field study visits on your course to gain practical skills, essential in the workplace.
+Make the most of field study visits on your course to gain practical skills, which are essential in the workplace.
 Some courses include a paid placement year in professional practice.
 Use this year to build on your skills, network and develop contacts.

 Search for placements and find out more about work experience and internships.

-Urban planning graduates go on to careers in planning, design and development, as well as in areas such as transport, economic development, urban regeneration and environmental consultancy.
+Urban planning graduates go on to careers in town planning, design and development, as well as in areas such as transport, economic development, housing, urban regeneration, tourism, environmental protection and environmental consultancy.